2ndcouteau/Madkudu/README.md

 Levels could be (in order of priority): `[ERR_TRACE, WARN_TRACE, ERR, WARN, INFO, DEBUG, TRACE, LOG]`

+All these logs could be sent to **Elasticsearch** to facilitate log mining and create alert triggers.

 ### - On data perspective:
 - Use postgreSQL instead of sqlite as a DB
 - We could add more cleaning transformation.

-I would also suggest to decoralate this point of the code and create an external config file
+I also suggest to decouple this from the code and create an external configuration file to keep the code clear if other data sources are added.

+Also, if we expect to have tons of data, I would suggest to migrate to **Spark**.
+In that way, we should be able to manage TB of data and transform and validate all this data before save it in cloud solution like **BigQuery** or **Redshift**.

 ## **Development worflow**